 The key accounting judgement is in respect of the determination of the investment entity status as outlined in note 2.1.
-The Trustee has met all three defining criteria.
+The Unit Trust has met all three defining criteria.
 The Trustee has assessed the business purpose of the Unit Trust, the investment strategies for the investments, the nature of any earnings from investments and the fair values.
-The Trustee made the assessment in respect to the typical characteristics of an investment entity versus those of the Unit Trust to determine whether there are additional areas of judgement.
+The Trustee made the assessment in respect to the typical characteristics of an investment entity versus those of the Unit Trust to determine whether there are additional areas of judgment.

-Estimates and judgements applied by the Unit Trust are reviewed on a regular basis by the Trustee.
+Estimates and judgements applied by the Trustee on behalf of the Unit Trust are reviewed on a regular basis by the Trustee.
 Actual results may differ from these estimates.